Strata Insurance: What is it?

 <

 Insurance Premium Funding (IPF) helps Owner Corporations and Bodies Corporate manage their insurance costs.
 It allows owners to spread the cost of insurance premiums over time, typically in monthly instalments, instead of paying a lump sum.
 IPF ensures that Owner Corporations can maintain full insurance cover without straining owners’ cash flows.
-Given the time constraints on paying premiums, sometimes Owner Corporations miss premiums simply because of the time required to issue levies and receive payment – IPF eliminates that risk.
+Given the time constraints on paying premiums, sometimes Owner Corporations miss premiums simply because of the time required to issue levies and receive payment – IPF can eliminate that risk.

 Learn More or Request a Proposal